chris-short/devopsish.com/content/post/141/index.md

 [What Does a Coder Do If They Can't Type?](https://nsaphra.github.io/post/hands/) — "I have been in pain for four years...
 He then kicked me out of his office for using the word 'fucking'.
 'We do not tolerate cursing', said a sign in the lobby."
 Having to cope with a physical ailment or disability is bad enough.
 But, figuring out how to work while people literally won't believe you when you say something's wrong is a superhuman capability a few of us have.

-[How Smaller Cities Are Luring High-Tech Talent](https://www.wired.com/story/how-smaller-cities-trying-plug-brain-drain/) — Tech heavy metropolitan areas make up the landing place for an enormous amount of smart people.
+[How Smaller Cities Are Luring High-Tech Talent](https://www.wired.com/story/how-smaller-cities-trying-plug-brain-drain/) — Tech heavy metropolitan areas make up the landing places for an enormous amount of smart people.
 The states getting hit the hardest include Vermont, Delaware, Ohio, Michigan, and South Carolina among others.
 How do you beat this?
 It's not only salaries and benefits.

 [25 Years at IBM!](https://integratedcode.us/2019/08/14/25-years-at-ibm/) — Congrats to Phil Estes on 25 years at IBM.
 This is an amazing feat in our industry and should be celebrated.